-Summary: AB 40 would require slate mailers, if the slate mailer organization appears to be affiliated with or represent any organization, group, or class of individuals, as defined, to include additional disclosures, including the number of members the slate mailer organization or committee represents from that organization, group, or class, based on specified criteria, and to include the total amount paid by each candidate and ballot measure to appear on the slate mailer.
+Summary: AB 40 would require slate mailers to include additional disclosures, including the number of members who make up the slate mailer organization or committee and the total amount paid by each candidate and ballot measure to appear on the slate mailer.
 The bill would additionally delete a requirement relating to the maximum font size of an asterisk required when a candidate or ballot measure has paid to appear on the slate mailer.

-AB 227 (Davies)- Contribution prohibitions: Governor's appointees.
+AB 227 (Davies) - Contribution prohibitions: Governor's appointees.

-Status: Set for hearing in the Assembly Committee on Elections on 4/15/21
+Status: Referred to the Assembly Committee on Elections (1/28/21)